MileHacker Logo

 Climate Patterns Throughout the Year

 Spring (March-May): Temperatures are mild, typically ranging from 8-15°C (46-59°F).
-You find moderate rainfall, and also increasing periods of sunshine.
-This season brings blossoming flowers to the city's public parks, displaying a fresh, green landscape.
+You find a moderate amount of rain, but also increasing intervals of sunshine.
+This season brings blossoming flowers to the city's parks and gardens, displaying a fresh, green landscape.

 Autumn (September-November): Temperatures cool, averaging 9-15°C (48-59°F).
 Rainfall increases, and the air feels crisp.
-This season provides a show of changing foliage in the recreational areas, painting the city in warm hues.
+This season provides a display of changing foliage in the green spaces, painting the city in warm hues.

 Climate Overview